 Hot Tip: If you don’t see your card number as soon as you’re approved, you can request the card number from Amex by getting in contact with them.
-In addition, many users have reported being given a statement credit if their software fails and is unable to issue the card number.
+In addition, many users have reported being given a statement credit if Amex’s software fails and is unable to issue the card number.

 Bank of America

 According to Bank of America, customers who apply and are approved for a credit card via the Bank of America mobile app can upload it immediately to their digital wallet.
-However, for those who apply through their website, the Alaska Airlines Visa Signature® credit card seems to be the only one that gives an instant card number.
+However, for those who apply through the website, the Alaska Airlines Visa Signature® Credit Card seems to be the only one that gives an instant card number.

-Several Barclays co-branded credit cards offer instant card numbers and credit available for purchases made through the co-branded website.
-They are as follows:
+Several Barclays co-branded credit cards offer instant card numbers and credit available for purchases made through the co-branded website: